Apti Alaudinov: Deputy Interior Minister

 In April 2024, the Danish and Swedish governments published a report which listed Alaudinov as one of four leaders of the Chechens.

 In April 2024, it was claimed that Alaudinov had been for a time estranged from Kadyrov: "Alaudinov has managed to survive in Chechnya despite initially being on the opposing side to the Kadyrov clan, and even being banished from Chechnya five years ago.
 As war broke out in Ukraine, Alaudinov finally got a chance to atone for his sins and help Kadyrov save his private army from ruin."
-In May 2024, Radio Free Europe/Radio Liberty cited Russian opposition sources stating that Alaudinov had a good reputation within the Russian federal government after helping integrate former Wagner Group members into the 141st Motorized Regiment following the Wagner Group rebellion, and was favored as a successor to Kadyrov by the defense establishment.
+In May 2024, Radio Free Europe/Radio Liberty cited Russian opposition sources stating that Alaudinov had a good reputation within the Russian federal government after helping integrate former Wagner Group members into the Akhmat spetsaz following the Wagner Group rebellion, and was favored as a successor to Kadyrov by the defense establishment.

 In June 2024, Alaudinov was deployed to the Kharkiv oblast.

 On 20 June 2024, Alaudinov made an appearance on the national TV broadcast of Olga Skabeyeva, where he talked about the end of the SMO.
 He figures that the Ukrainian forces have been heavily drawn to Kharkiv Oblast where they will in 2024 be destroyed in a final battle.

 On 9 August, Alaudinov said that Ukrainian forces had gained ground in an incursion into Kursk Oblast, where the Kadyrovites had been stationed since April 2024.

 On 19 August, Alaudinov berated Russians who complained that conscripts were forced to defend Kursk Oblast.
 Conscripts had been exempted by Vladimir Putin from serving in the Russian invasion of Ukraine and he never expected the Ukrainians to attack Russia.
 Alaudinov promised those who were killed would go straight to heaven.
 A Moscologist said that whereas the FSB and Kadyrovites had been tasked with protecting the border, now that the Ukrainians had made progress in Russia, some conscripts from the Leningrad Military District and the Moscow Military District had been sent to Kursk as reinforcements, and the Daily Telegraph said Alaudinov mocked the mothers of the conscripts.

+On 30 November 2025, he repeated many of his former claims and promises in a public speech at the Forum on Russian Identity.